ibm-cloud-docs/log-analysis/tutorial/kube_reset_ingestion.md

     You should not see any logging pods.

-## Step 3: Configure your Kubernetes cluster with the new ingestion key
+## Configure your Kubernetes cluster with the new ingestion key
 {: #kube_reset_step3}
 {: step}